Mob justice, becoming a concerning issue, means punishing the accused by a group of people taking the

 and impartial court or tribunal.

-laws in order to establish the rule of law in Bangladesh and ensure the accessibility to justice.
+laws in order to establish the rule of law in Bangladesh and to ensure access to justice.

 Moreover, the Government of the People’s Republic of Bangladesh has taken some moves to

-increase the access to justice and avenues of appeal for the poor, by enacting the Legal Aid Act,
+increase access to justice and avenues of appeal for the poor by enacting the Legal Aid Act,

 2000 to bear the burden of litigation for the poor and needy.
 In light of the provisions of this act,